ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

         - `Suspend`: does essentially the same as `Snapshot`, but the official documentation recommends using `Snapshot` mode rather than this one.
         - `Stop`: executes an orderly shutdown of the VM, then makes the backup.
 After finishing the backup, it restarts the affected VM.
 This mode provides the highest data consistency in the resulting backup.
         > **BEWARE!**
-        > The behaviour of these backup modes for containers is very similar but not totally equivalent to how they work for VMs.
+        > The behavior of these backup modes for containers is very similar but not totally equivalent to how they work for VMs.
 Check the Proxmox VE help to see the differences.

     - `Enable`: default is checked.
 Enables or disables the backup job.